PPML/tabby2/utilities/inst/md/readmore.md

 </figure>
 </center>

-Model outcomes are presented as four interactive pages with
+Model outcomes are presented as five interactive pages with
-visualizations: *Estimates*, *Time Trends*, *Age Groups*, and *Comparison to Recent Data*.
+visualizations: *Estimates*, *Time Trends*, *Age Groups*, *Counts of Services* and *Comparison to Recent Data*.

 The *Estimates* page provides graphs of modelled results at five major